upleveled/system-setup/windows.md

     <img src="./general-8-github-your-profile.png"><br><br>
     Copy the `github.com/...` URL in the address bar of your browser, for use in the next step.
 28. Open the Start menu and start Slack.
 Log in to the UpLeveled Slack.
 Send your GitHub profile URL to Karl.
-29. Open the start menu, type "Settings" and open the app (or click on the cog on the left).
+29. <a name="specs"></a>Open the start menu, type "Settings" and open the app (or click on the cog on the left).
 Select "System" and "About".
 Under "Device specifications", click the Copy button and paste this to Karl.
 Under "Windows specifications", click the Copy button and paste this to Karl.
 30. On your phone, go to the app store and install Slack on your phone.
 Log in to the UpLeveled Slack.

 ## Optional Software